CircleShift/tnsl-lang/spec/4 - fip.md

 ## Section 2 - libtnsl and Types

 `libtnsl` has the authority to define how types are stored in memory (to some extent) and how method resolution works on static and dynamic structs.  `libtnsl` *must* provide certain methods for some language features to be available.
-These functions, and their uses are now listed, but a comprehensive list of language keywords can be found in Appendix B.
+These functions, and their uses are now listed.
+A comprehensive list of language keywords can be found in Appendix B.

+### 2.0 - nullptr

+`tnsl._null` *must* be defined as a universal null pointer value.  **No type except pointers may be `null`**, but pointers *must* have a null value to distinguish if they point to a meaningful position in memory.

 ### 2.1 - The libtnsl Type Extension

 `tnsl.reflect._type` *must* be defined as a raw struct which contains minimum information for type identification.
 This information is stored with every static or dynamic struct so that programs can reflect type information.

-`tnsl.reflect._member` *must* be defined as a raw struct which contains minimum information for member variable identification within a type.
+`tnsl.reflect._member` *should* be defined as a raw struct which contains minimum information for member variable identification within a type.
 The information need not be stored with every member variable, but should be stored somewhere such that the `tnsl.reflect._get` method can make use of it.

 `tnsl.reflect._method` *must* be defined as a raw struct which contains minimum information for method identification within a type.
 The information need not be stored with every member function, but should be stored somewhere such that the `tnsl.reflect._call` method can make use of it.

 `tnsl.reflect._is` *must* be defined as a function taking two parameters of type `tnsl.reflect._type` and returning a single `bool` as output.
 This function is called when the `is` operator is envoked.

-`tnsl.reflect._get` *must* be defined as a function taking three parameters.
+`tnsl.reflect._get` *should* be defined as a function taking three parameters.
 The first parameter will be of type `tnsl.reflect._type`, the second parameter will be of type `~void`, and the third parameter will be of type `tnsl.reflect._member`.
 The function will return a single `~void` as output.

 In the parameters, the first relates to the type of the struct given, or at least how the callee views the struct.
 The second is a pointer to the struct itself.
 The third is the requested member to get.
 The `~void` returned must point to the requested value.